alexander-t1bb1ts/VMVPN/README.md

 </p>
 <p>

-Obviously, its IP address is how we establish that connection, but just to verify for educational purposes, I've done a quick "What's my IP address?" search, and it's yielded the exact number we would have suspected the IP address to be.
-172.174.231.250 out of lovely Washington, Virginia.
+Obviously, its IP address is how we establish that connection, but just to verify for educational purposes, I've done a quick "What's my IP address?" search, and it's yielded the exact number we would have expected the IP address to be.
+172.174.231.250 - out of lovely Washington, Virginia.
 </p>
 <br />